 But as Rabbi Rachel Adler reminds us, “there never was a time when ancient Israelite religion or the Judaism that succeeded it were not being influenced by the cultures and religions they encountered.”1

 To be Jewish is to mix with others.
 In our early days, we called ourselves Hebrews, iv’rim — boundary crossers.
 For most of the last two thousand years, we have wandered throughout the world, adopting elements of our host cultures as our own.
-Today, we engage the question of a more complete assimilation with non-Jews around us.
+Today, we engage the question of a more complete assimilation with the dominant culture around us.
 At every stage, we have been defined by how we engage with others.
 And it makes us nervous.

 We may yearn for a time when we were free of outside influences.
 But “a nostalgia for such a time is a nostalgia for what never was.”2